• -176 Days

 • Gran Fondo Argentina official jersey (if you purchased it during the inscription)

 • Identification bracelet, which will be attached to your wrist at registration and must be worn until the end of the race.
-The bracelet has the organization’s emergency phone number printed on it and will serve as ID during the race and your entry ticket for the recovery zone and Pasta Party at the end of the race.
+The bracelet has the organization’s emergency phone number printed on it and will serve as ID during the race and your entry ticket for the Bike Park, Brunch Party & Awards Ceremony.

 If you have any questions about the event, please visit the “Information” table.